SPIX23/shaiya-solutions/databases/readme.txt

 notes:

-added sql databases that are compatible with ep4 and ep5 server files
+added sql databases for ep4 and ep5 servers that are vastly improved but require more bug testing

 side notes: